runvnc/tersenet/README.md

 This web browser is a relatively simple system, rather than an entire operating system-in-a-box like Chrome or Firefox.
 It is supported by decentralized protocols.

- ## Markdown subset
+## RST (restructured text) subset

-NoScriptWeb Markdown supports the following features: headings (with `#`), escape with backtick, bold, italics, bullets, and links (only to other NoScriptWeb pages, e.g. nsw://reports.frontline/aug2019austin).
+NoScriptWeb RST supports the following features: headings (with `#`), escape with backtick, bold, italics, bullets, and links (only to other NoScriptWeb pages, e.g. nsw://reports.frontline/aug2019austin).

 ## Attachments

 All non-markdown content (except for one small image) is loaded *only* upon demand by the user.